DataVaccinator/vaccinatorJSClient/docs/vaccinator-js-class.md

   <tbody>
     <tr class="odd">
       <td>Description:</td>
-      <td>Wipe the given user entry from the local cache (does not delete data from vaccinator service!)</td>
+      <td>Wipe the given user entry from the local cache (does not delete data from DataVaccinator service!)</td>
     </tr>
     <tr class="even">
       <td>Parameters:</td>
-      <td>(array) multiple PIDs or (string) PID</td>
+      <td>(array) multiple VIDs or (string) VID</td>
     </tr>
     <tr class="odd">
       <td>Return value:</td>
-      <td>(promise) (array) PID(s)</td>
+      <td>(promise) (array) VID(s)</td>
     </tr>
     <tr class="even">
       <td>Info:</td>
-      <td>The <code>PID</code> is the identifying person ID (for example, returned by userNew).
-Multiple PIDs can be submitted as array with multiple PIDs or a string with multiple PIDs divided by blank.
-Please note that, if the <code>PID</code> is requested after this was called, the system will request it again from the vaccinator service and will update the cache.
-A possible use case is, if you know that the local cache is outdated for this <code>PID</code>, you can force the system to refresh its cache by wiping the user with this function.</td>
+      <td>The <code>VID</code> is the identifying Vaccination ID (for example, returned by new).
+Multiple VIDs can be submitted as array with multiple VIDs or a string with multiple VIDs divided by blank.
+Please note that, if the <code>VID</code> is requested after this was called, the system will request it again from the DataVaccinator service and will update the cache.
+A possible use case is, if you know that the local cache is outdated for this <code>VID</code>, you can force the system to refresh its cache by wiping the user with this function.</td>
     </tr>
   </tbody>
 </table>